snijderlab/stitch/README.md

 ./assembler_linux examplebatchfile.txt
 ```

-For help creating batch files see BatchFiles.md
+For help creating batch files see `BatchFiles.md`, this is included with the package.

 ## Running with dotnet